4d/ios-sdk/README.md

 ## Prerequisites

-First be on macOS, iOS native development is only possible on this openrating system.
+First be on macOS, iOS native development is only possible on this operating system.

 To build iOS SDK some tools to be installed: